 Happy Valley filming locations: 15 more streets, shops and towns used in the third and final series of BBC drama

 Where is Happy Valley filmed?
+15 more streets, shops and towns used as filming locations in the third and final series of BBC drama

+Where is Happy Valley filmed?
 We’re here to give you an insight into the locations used in the third series of the popular BBC drama.